codibre/remembered/README.md

 # Saudade

 There is no proper translation for the word *saudade* in English.
 Saudade is the feeling that you feel when you miss someone.
-Is the emptiness that is left when someone important to you passes away.
+It's the emptiness that is left when someone important to you passes away.
 This module is a tribute for my dear uncles who died due to complications of COVID-19.
 Uncles, you'll always be remembered.